ScottFeichter/node-essentials-scott/assignments/assignment11-testing.md

   update,
   deleteTask,
 } = require("../controllers/taskController");

-const prisma = new PrismaClient();
+// a few useful globals
 let user1 = null;
 let user2 = null;
+let saveRes = null;
+let saveData = null;
+let saveTaskId = null;
 ```

 The call to `dotenv` is needed to get the database URLs.
 But **before** you load the Prisma client, and **before** you load any code that loads the Prisma client, you have to set the environmnet variable to point to the test database.

+There is a confusing point about the dotenv `config()` call.
+The `.env` file is in the root of the project, but this file is not.
+The dotenv package resolves the path using the current working directory, not the location of the current file.
+You run jest from the root of the project, so that is always the current working directory.

-You are going to use the `createUser()` function from your user service.
-You want to use this to create the user records you need in the database, because if you call the Prisma client directly, the password would not be hashed.
+You use the `createUser()` function from your user service.
+You use this to create the user records you need in the database, because if you call the Prisma client directly, the password is not hashed.

 Jest provides a number of useful hooks: